There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Ellie & The Sematary (+8pts)

-It would be wrong for me to mention what I liked about the character (Ellie) without mentioning the thing that made her the way she was, the Pet Sematary.
+It would be wrong for me to mention what I liked about the Ellie without mentioning the thing that made her the way she was, the Pet Sematary.
 I liked the veil of mystery that the filmmakers maintained when it came to the Pet Sematary and the supernatural things that happen there.
 The filmmakers did not give too much focus to the Pet Sematary itself.
 It got just enough focus to make it feel relevant and interesting, but not so much that it lost its mystery.
-Stephen King has made his name by making stories that focus on the characters in them, with supernatural things happening around them.
+Stephen King has made his name by making stories that focus on the characters in them, with supernatural things really just happening around them.
 In other words, the characters are the focal point, and I thought that this story did a decent job of bringing Stephen King’s style to this movie.

 Con: The Horror (-5pts)